 March 1963, Engine 9 had to move from their home (where Queen City Ave. and Elm St. intersect now) to their present location on Calef Road.
 The Mack, in its 29 years of service, had to have many transformations done to it.
 A new diesel engine replaced the older gas one (which required a hood extension), and the rear body and tank needed to be completely changed.
 This pump was sold to the Portland Maine Fire Department where the fire engine body was placed on another truck and the Mack chasis was scrapped.

 March 1987, the Mack was replaced by an E-One Cyclone.
 It carried 750 gallons of water, 40 gallons of 3%-6% AFFF foam, had a 1250 single stage pump and a Fecon foam proportioner.

-2008 saw the shuffling of the district when the new computer gps dispatching system was introduced.
-As a result we no longer respond to boxes on the west side, and had lost the southern end of our still district to Engine 3.
+2008 saw the shuffling of the districts when the new computer gps dispatching system was introduced.
+As a result, E9 no longer respond to boxes on the west side, and has lost the southern end of their still district to Engine 3.

 The company is staffed with a Captain, 3 Lieutenants, and 8 Firefighters on 4 shifts.

 Staffing at Station 9 does not comply with National Staffing Standards.

 2008 E-One Cyclone II